 Peak Hour: For any given roadway, the daily 60-minute period during which traffic volume is highest.
-Two "peak" hours should address common traffic patterns

 Performance Standards: Standards or criteria for regulating or determining the acceptability of certain land uses based upon the performance of the use.

 Permit: Any license, certificate, approval, or other entitlement for use granted or denied by any public agency which is subject to the provisions of the California Coastal Act.